johnpangalos/iris-blog-gatsby/content/recipes/2020-08-02-baked-portobello-mushrooms-with-tortellini-and-avocado-cream-sauce.md

       - name: Salt and Pepper
         unit: "To taste "
 instructions:
-  - 'Preheat the oven to 450F.
+  - 'To begin, preheat the oven to 450F.
 To make this dreamy rainy day comfort food, you will first need to marinate the mushrooms.
 Use a towel to gently rub the mushrooms to help remove any dirt and take off the stems.
 Take the olive oil, seedy mustard, balsamic and salt and pepper and combine in a bowl.
 Once combined, pour over the mushrooms, make sure all the mushrooms are coated and let this mixture sit in the fridge for at least 20 mins (up to 3 hours).
 While that is marinating, go ahead and slice the red pepper right down the middle.
 Discard of the seeds and stem, and place it face up on a greased baking sheet.
 Drizzle the pepper with some olive oil and some salt and pepper.
 Never be afraid of "too much pepper" and a little oops for good measure.
 Flip the peppers face down and drizzle with a little more olive oil, get that healthy fat for the heart!!
 Once the oven is ready, pop this in and cook for 20 mins or until tender.
 While this is roasting away, chop up the onion and garlic and set aside.
 Dont let the emotional outpour from chopping the onion let you forget to remove those peppers from the oven!
 Let cool.
 Change the oven temperature to 400F and lets get started on those mushrooms!
 Place the marinated musrooms in a greased pan bottom of the mushroom facing up and bake for 15 mins.
 Flip the mushrooms facing up and cook for another 15 mins, giving it a nice golden colour.
 I personally set a timer for this, as I know I will forget and be eating burned mushrooms for